stairjoke/designing-artifacts-2015/README.md

-# designing-artifacts-2015
+# Designing Artifacts (2015, archived)
-This is the website resulting from taking an online class called "Designing Artifacts"
+This is the website resulting from taking an online class called "Designing Artifacts."
+This repository is an archive, you can access the site here: https://stairjoke.github.io/designing-artifacts-2015/